shashank1696/SMART-IOT-DEVICE-FOR-TWO-WHEELERS/README.md

 The main problem in the existing system is that the GPS tracker tracks and monitors the vehicle 24/7 as a result of which it consumes a lot of energy.
 Due to the absence of vibration (movement) sensor the theft of the vehicle cannot be detected immediately.

+## Proposed Sytem :
+The proposed system uses a switch to turn ON and OFF the device which is controlled by the user/owner.
+When the user turn OFF the switch, the device goes to active mode.
+When the user disconnects to the device goes to parking mode and device is connected to cloud server through LPWA (low- power wide range network).
+When the device is in parking mode, movement of the vehicle is sensed using vibration sensor and the owner is notified along with the GPS coordinates of the vehicle.

+##